OSC/openondemand.org/index.md

 ## Tell us what features you want to be added to OnDemand!

 * Add new feature requests or bug reports on the [project issues page](https://github.com/OSC/Open-OnDemand/issues) (requires free GitHub account)
+* Post a suggestion or review existing suggestions on our [Discourse instance](https://discourse.osc.edu/c/open-ondemand)
 * Send an email to us on the [mailing list](https://lists.osu.edu/mailman/listinfo/ood-users)

 [See a list and comment on community requested features](